About the Nursing Innovation Summit

 Who Should Attend?

-The Nursing Innovation Summit is intended for all nurses, no matter your work role or job title.
+The Nursing Innovation Summit is intended for all nurses, no matter the work role or job title.

 - Identify resources, stakeholders, and behaviors that advance nursing innovation and entrepreneurship.